Technology Application and Promotion Institute (DOST-TAPI)

 Link to Documents:

-Project proposal templates, attachments, and sample documents can be found at this link.
+Program guidelines, project proposal templates, attachments, and sample documents can be found at this link.

 The Technology Innovation for Commercialization Program (TECHNiCOM) aims to fast-track the transfer, utilization, and commercialization of R&D outputs to contribute to the country’s sustainable development thru relevant technological platforms.